HomeCategory

 The goal of this document for public policies is to summarize the key risks from corruption and the recommendations for overcoming them that have been determined by monitoring the public procurements of municipality and local public companies which was conducted on the base of a unified methodology by 8 non-governmental organisations in 8 municipalities in the country: Bitola, Kichevo, Kumanovo, Negotino, Strumica, Tetovo, Chair and Shtip.

-aving in mind the purchase power of money that are spent annually on public procurements for state institutions to purchase goods, services and construction works for their needs and for needs in the society, it becomes clear that procurement of products that have lesser negative impact on the environment could make a significant contribution towards sustainability of the environment in which we live and work.
+Having in mind the purchase power of money that are spent annually on public procurements for state institutions to purchase goods, services and construction works for their needs and for needs in the society, it becomes clear that procurement of products that have lesser negative impact on the environment could make a significant contribution towards sustainability of the environment in which we live and work.

-Shadow report from monitoring work and effects of the sector working group on public finance management, january – december 2021 shadow report from monitoring work and effects of the sector working group on competitiveness and innovation, january – december 2021 shadow report from monitoring work and effects of the sector working group on transport, january – december 2021.
+Shadow report from monitoring work and effects of the sector working group on public finance management, january – december 2021 Shadow report from monitoring work and effects of the sector working group on competitiveness and innovation, january – december 2021 Shadow report from monitoring work and effects of the sector working group on transport, january – december 2021

 Preventing Corruption in Public Procurement: What can the contracting authorities do?
 This policy brief is focused on addressing corruption and conflict of interests in public procurement at institutional level, i.e. what can and should be done in this regard.